 I just got back this weekend from a 3 week trip to Uk and Ireland.
 I went to attend the TBEX conference at Killarney, Ireland.
 It was such a hectic and wonderful trip and I have loads of stories to write about.
-But I got lots of queries from my readers asking me about how I applied for a visa.
+But I got lots of queries from my readers asking me about how to apply for BIVS visa from India.
 Did I require two separate visas to visit these countries?
 So to answer all your queries, let me begin by explaining the ‘UK And Ireland Visa: British Irish Visa Scheme (BIVS) For Indians‘.

 Table Of Contents